lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 - Unary `+`

   The unary `+` operator will also convert a value to a number directly, just like `Number()`, maybe a bit faster:

   ```js
   console.log(+'42') // -> 42
   console.log(+'42px') // -> NaN
   ```

-The only case you need to ignore trailing non-numeric characters is when you should use `Number.parseInt()`, otherwise, use `Number()` or unary `+` operator.
-Then, just follow your preference or your team's coding style. `Number()` is more explicit and human-readable, while unary `+` is more concise and maybe a bit faster.
+The only case you need to ignore trailing non-numeric characters is when you should use `Number.parseInt()`, otherwise, use `Number()` or unary `+` operator instead.

+For `Number()` or unary `+` operator, just follow your preference or your team's coding style. `Number()` is more explicit and human-readable, while unary `+` is more concise and maybe a bit faster.

-### Implicit type conversion
+### Implicit Type Conversion

-#### For binary `+` operator
+#### For Binary `+` Operator

+Binary `+` operator is one of the arithmetic operators in JavaScript.

-For different types of operands, the binary `+` operator will do implicit type coercion with the following rules:
+For different types of operands, the binary `+` operator will do implicit type conversion with the following rules:

 - If either operand is a string, both operands will be converted to strings, and then concatenated.
 - Otherwise, both operands will be converted to numbers, and then added.

 <!-- eslint-disable prefer-template -->